Why Am I So Single?: Act 1

-The show opens with a spoken prologue by two musical theatre writers, who have been commissioned to write a follow-up to their successful first musical by a theatre in the 'magical place called London’s West End,' which is home to many important musicals (and Mamma Mia!).
-They have decided to write about their own dating lives, adding big musical numbers and modern dance choreography to make it audiences think it's worth watching.
+The show opens with a spoken prologue by two musical theatre writers, who have been commissioned to write a follow-up to their successful first musical by a theatre in the 'magical place called London's West End,' which is home to many important musicals (and Mamma Mia!).
+They have decided to write about their own dating lives, adding big musical numbers and modern dance choreography to make audiences think it's worth watching.

-The show opens with a doorbell - a female writer arriving to her non-binary friend's flat on a Wednesday night following an unsuccessful date with a colleague from her ex-boyfriend’s (known as 'The Ex') company, after she broke down crying on discovering that 'The Ex' is moving to Paris with his new girlfriend.
+The show opens with a doorbell ring - a female writer arriving to her non-binary friend's flat on a Wednesday night following an unsuccessful date with a colleague from her ex-boyfriend's (known as 'The Ex') company, after she broke down crying on discovering that 'The Ex' is moving to Paris with his new girlfriend.
 She asks her friend if she has left her favourite grey jumper at the flat, as she has lost it.

-The duo begin to sing about their lives being single ('Why Am I So Single?'), with both discovering that they are equally as hopeless in finding love.
-They joke that all men are trash and decide to watch 'Friends' whilst drinking Prosecco, whilst the female friend decides to order pizza.
-However, they both begin to 'have a little joke' and break the fourth wall to address the audience directly, explaining they were joking about the non-binary friend's dating life being a success, when actually they had eight dates cancel in a row ('8 Dates').
+The duo begin to sing about their lives being single ('Why Am I So Single?'), with both discovering they are equally hopeless in finding love.
+The two joke that all men are trash and decide to watch 'Friends' whilst drinking prosecco, whilst the female friend decides to order pizza.
+However, they begin to 'have a little joke' and break the fourth wall to address the audience directly, explaining they were joking about the non-binary friend's dating life being a success when, actually, they had eight dates in a row cancel ('8 Dates').
 Before resuming, they explain that, to protect their anonymity, their characters are called Oliver and Nancy, named after characters from their favourite musical, Oliver!
-With the fourth wall rebuilt, they then receive a phone call from their theatre agent Faye Ginn, saying that the Garrick Theatre are seeking an update on the new musical.
-Faye asks what their parents think about the show, with Nancy explaining that her mum is excited, but that her father died about ten years ago.
-They experience connectivity issues, as Oliver’s wireless internet needs fixing.
+With the fourth wall rebuilt, they then receive a phone call from their theatre agent, Faye Ginn, relaying that the Garrick Theatre are seeking an update on the new musical.
+Faye asks what their parents think about the show, with Nancy explaining that her mum is excited but her father died about ten years ago.
+They experience connectivity issues, as Oliver's wireless internet needs fixing.